 Low flight altitudes are one of several risk factors for obstacle collisions, and these factors may differ in importance based on whether collisions occur during diurnal stopovers or nocturnal migratory flights.
 A proper understanding of how collision risk changes between those periods, especially on a species-level, is critical to the implementation of mitigation measures, as most measures will reduce obstacle collision chance during one period but not the other.
-Reduction of artificial light at night, as well as flashing lights and reduction of guy wires on communication towers, are all seen as potential mechanisms to reduce obstacle collisions during nocturnal migratory flights (Gehring et al. 2009, Gehring et al. 2011, Van Doren et al. 2021).
+Reduction of artificial light at night, as well as flashing lights and reduction of guy wires on communication towers, are all seen as potential mechanisms to reduce obstacle collisions during nocturnal migratory flights (Gehring et al. 2009, 2011, Van Doren et al. 2021).
 The application of ultraviolet reflective stickers to windows or the use of bird safe glass, on the other hand, focus on reducing obstacle collisions during diurnal hours (De Groot et al. 2022).
 As birds may differ in their vulnerability to obstacle collisions during diurnal vs. nocturnal hours (e.g. woodcock, which migrate at low altitudes and are likely more prone to nocturnal collisions), the impact of individual mitigation efforts on collision risk will be species-specific.
 A well-balanced effort focusing on reducing both nocturnal and diurnal collision risk while accommodating for local phenomena such as migratory staging areas or reduced flight altitudes during overwater crossings (Howell et al. 2020, Galtbalt et al. 2021), will be required to effectively reduce bird collision mortality.

 Literature cited